fundacionctic/connector-building-blocks/README.md

 * The `connector` folder contains a Java project with several separate proofs-of-concept.
 Most of these are derived from and adapted from the [EDC samples repository](https://github.com/eclipse-edc/Samples).
 The most relevant code is located in the `core-connector` folder, which contains a very early draft version of the _Core Connector_ extension
 * The `mock-component` folder contains an example data space participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
 These APIs are described by [OpenAPI](https://learn.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/docs) documents, respectively.
 The logic of the component itself does not hold any value; its purpose is to demonstrate where each partner should contribute.

+> Support for AsyncAPI and event-driven APIs is a nice-to-have that is not currently being prioritized.
+It will be addressed at a later stage if time permits and there are no technological roadblocks.

 * The `edcpy` folder contains a Python package built on top of [Poetry](https://python-poetry.org/), providing a series of utilities to interact with an EDC-based dataspace.
 For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a transfer process from start to finish.
 Additionally, it offers an example implementation of an [HTTP pull receiver](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane) backend.
 * The `example` folder contains the configuration files required for the end-to-end example of an interaction between a provider and consumer.
 This example is one of the main contributions of this repository and aims to clarify any doubts or uncertainties regarding how to integrate a regular service or API into a data space.